insa-k/gradle-marytts-crossvalidation-plugin/README.md

 ```

 ## Excluding files from crossvalidation.lst
 You can also exclude files from your crossvalidation list.
-This is often the case when you want to do several iterations and not use a file twice.
+This is often the case when you want to do several iterations and do not want to have an utterance twice in the test set.
 You can add these files this:
 ```
 selectCrossvalidationFiles.cvExcludeList = ['utt0001']
 ```

+## Example application for a 10-fold cross-validation with the plugin
+[Here](https://github.com/insa-k/voice-cmu-rms) you can see an example for a use of this plugin.